Block Model 3D Display

 Each block model 'block' can be colored according to a legend key, as with all other block model view formats.
 Block views can also be animated according to a sequencing field (see 'Block Model Sequencing Animations', below, for more information.

-Block model display options are set using an object-sensitive Block Model Properties dialog, accessed from the Project Files control bar (all objects of this type are held in the Block Models sub-folder).
-Once data is imported, it is viewed by default as a single section through the data, e.g.:
+Block model display options are set using an object-sensitive Block Model Properties screen, accessed from the Sheets or Project Data control bar.
+Once data is imported, it is viewed by default as a single section through the data, for example:

-You can adjust the position and orientation of this section by right-clicking the block model object in the Sheets control bar and selecting the Quick Section Controls option (note that this option is only available when an object is currently viewed as a quick section).
-This displays the Quick Section Control dialog, which will allow you to reposition and reorient your section view.
+Adjust the position and orientation of this section by right-clicking the block model object in the Sheets control bar and selecting the Quick Section Controls option (note that this option is only available when an object is currently viewed as a quick section).
+This displays the Quick Section Control tool, which will allow you to reposition and reorient your section view.

 This display option does not rely on a previously defined section plane in memory.